isu-meta/fast-reconcile/README.md

 This is code is based on the [demo reconcilliation service](https://github.com/mikejs/reconcile-demo) written by Michael Stephens.
 It has been forked from Christina Harlow's [Python 3 adaptation](https://github.com/cmharlow/fast-reconcile) of Ted Lawless' original [fast-reconcile](https://github.com/lawlesst/fast-reconcile) service.
+It incorporates code from Friedrich Lindenberg's [Helmut](https://github.com/okfn/helmut/).